Trailblazers in Aging Awards Past Winners

 Alixe McNeill, Former Vice President, Program Development, NCOA

-Alixe McNeill was a national leader who helped establish NCOA as a leading force for innovation in aging services.
-Her special talent was to combine a passion for innovation with a deep understanding of program development.
+Alixe McNeill was a national leader who helped establish NCOA as a driving force in innovation for aging services.
+Her expertise combined passion for innovation with a deep understanding of program development, contributing to evidence-based health promotion programs like Healthy IDEAS and PEARLS, both of which continue to benefit older adults.

 2021 Honorees